-- The Translate Everything mode translates your site’s content as you add or edit it.
+- The Translate Everything Automatically mode translates your site’s content as you add or edit it.

-- The Translate Some mode allows you to choose what content to translate, and who will translate it.
+- The Translate What You Choose mode allows you to choose what content to translate, and who will translate it.

-To translate a page with a form using the Translate Some mode:
+To translate a page with a form using the Translate What You Choose mode: